This tutorial assumes that you understand the basics of entering Crayta’s CREATE mode and have some experience building levels.

 Tech Tip: Three Dimensions

 3D games use three different numbers to determine a position in the world.
-A 3D coordinate system has values for LEFT and RIGHT (X), AWAY and TOWARDS (Y), UP and DOWN (Z).
+The Crayta 3D coordinate system has values for LEFT and RIGHT (X), BACK and FORWARDS (Y), UP and DOWN (Z).

-Our “speed” values show how much our object will move in each of these directions each time the screen is updated (about 60 times per second, or 60 FPS).
+Our “speed” values show how much our object will move in each of these directions each time the screen is updated (Typically about 60 times per second, or 60 FPS).

 By default, our CompetitorScript moves 100.0 units every frame on the X axis.
 Changing this value to -100.0 would move our entity in the opposite direction.
 Positive values move one way, negative numbers move the other.

 Look at which way your Robot moves when you Preview the game.
-To move in the direction of our racetrack, we will need to have either 100 or -100 in one of the first two boxes, with the final box always 0.
+To move in the direction of our racetrack, we will need to have either 100 or -100 in one of the first two boxes, with the final box always zero (Unless you want your Robot to go to space.)
 If it is already moving in the correct direction, note down what the current values are, and experiment with the following.

 Try the following combinations of numbers.
 Consider what is happening each time, and choose the right one for your Robot.
-Remember, if something breaks or does not look right you can undo the last action with LEFT D-PAD.
+I’ve added my own notes, but it’s possibly your Robot may handle differently.
+Remember, if something breaks or does not look right you can undo the last action with Left D-Pad on controller or Ctrl+Z on keyboard.

 |speed||100.0||0.0||0.0||Robot moves RIGHT|